-Ease to Grow: Easy.
+Ease to Grow: Easy

-Native Range: Peat Bogs worldwide.
+Native Range: Peat Bogs worldwide

-Zones: 3-9 (2-10).
+Zones: 3-9 (2-10)

 Sphagnum Moss is a primitive bryophyte like ferns and clubmosses.
 Unlike more common forms of lawn or woodland moss, Sphagnum Moss is larger, and requires very damp growing conditions.
 It prefers the shady areas of the bog, typically growing in and among other bog plants.
 It is easily distinguished from other mosses by its pale green color, clumping habit and preference for wet areas.
 It is a rapid grower, clumps nicely, and does well with pitcher plants.
 It usually needs frequent trimming when grown with flytraps, butterworts and sundews.
 Select the Dwarf or Red Sphagnum for shorter, slower growing Sphagnum.
 It spreads nicely, and can be divided into smaller plugs to plant a larger area.
 Though Sphagnum Moss has no roots and does not require soil, it benefits from planting in a loose CP soil mix.
 It is winter hardy, and a popular material for birds and squirrels building nests in the Spring.
 Water with rain/distilled water.

-A portion is 1 measuring cup full, about the volume of a sandwich bag, enough to fill a 4" pot.
+This is living Sphagnum Moss.
+A portion is 1 measuring cup full, enough to cover a 4" pot.

-Height: 4" - 8".
+Height: 4" - 8"

-Plant Type: Perennial, cold temperate.
+Plant Type: Perennial, cold temperate

-Soil: Lower Bog Mix.
+Soil: Lower Bog Mix

-Soil pH: 4-6.
+Soil pH: 4-6

-Light: Partial Sun to Shade.
+Light: Partial Sun to Shade